GA-repos/course-intro/README.md

 ## Welcome & Today's Schedule

+### Today's Schedule:
+* 10:00 - 11:30 - Welcome to SEIR 129 & Introductions/Icebreaker
+* 11:30 - 11:40 - Break
+* 11:40 - 12:00 - Course Content Overview
+* 12:00 - 12:30 - What is an Immersive Course?
+* 12:30 - 1:00 - Course Policies
+* 1:00 - 1:30 - Classroom Constitution
+* 1:30 - 2:30 - Lunch
+* 2:30 - 5:30 - Installfest/Command Line Interface
+* 5:30 - 6:00 - Instructor AMA

-### Intro
+### Introductions & Icebreaker
 Welcome to your first day of General Assembly's Software Engineering Immersive!
 Let's all introduce ourselves!
+Say your:
 - Name
 - Your pronouns
 - Where you're located
-- What you were doing before this && what brought you here
+- What you were doing before this

-After that, we'll give you an overview of the schedule for the first day.

-**Today's Schedule:**

-* 10:00 - 11:00 - Welcome to SEIR 129
-* 11:10 - 11:30 - Course Policies
-* 11:30 - 12:00 - Course content overview
-* 12:00 - 1:30 - Command Line
-* 1:30 - 2:30 - Lunch
-* 2:30 - 5:00 - Afternoon Lesson
-* 5:00 - 6:00 - Instructor AMA
+- What brought you here to GA
+### Activity: Two Truths and a Lie

 ## Course Content Overview